iddhi-sulakshana/express-template/wiki/STARTUP_DOCKER.md

 # Docker Startup Guide

-This guide covers running the entire Alagist Server stack using Docker, including the backend service running in a container.
+This guide covers running the entire Server stack using Docker, including the backend service running in a container.

 ## 🚀 Quick Start Overview